emmajanedrews/base-template/_posts/2016-09-27-3-tips-for-winning-a-multiple-offer-situation.md

 youtube_alternate_image:
 youtube_code: 2i4TPgMFc6w
 ---

-{% include youtube.html %}
-There are three strategies that you as a buyer can utilize to win a multiple offer situation.
+{% include youtube.html %}There are three strategies that you as a buyer can utilize to win a multiple offer situation.

 The first is shortening the contingency period in your offer.
 A contingency period in a normal offer is anywhere from 17 to 21 days.
 Your offer may look stronger if you shorten up your contingency period to perhaps 15 or 10 days.

 This makes you appear to be more serious about your offer.
 The seller might be willing to take your offer over other offers that are higher just because your contingency period and your terms make more sense for them.

 {% include pullquote.html %}